-The opioid epidemic is particularly prevalent among white, middle-class men and women living in non-urban areas.33 Mental health and substance use disorder treatment, particularly medication-assisted treatment, is less available in rural areas than in large cities, as are doctors and other health care providers in general.
-Fewer providers mean less treatment
+The opioid epidemic is particularly prevalent among white, middleclass men and women living in non-urban areas.
+Mental health and substance use disorder treatment, particularly medication-assisted treatment (MAT), is less available in rural areas than in large cities, as are doctors and other health care providers in general.
+Fewer providers mean less treatment for opioid use disorders and less availability of MAT such as buprenorphine, methadone, and naltrexone, which are wellestablished, evidence-based treatment for opioid dependence.
+Funding and support may also be less available in rural areas to train police or other emergency personnel to carry naloxone, a nasal spray that reverses the effects of an opioid overdose.
+Data show naloxone is administered less in rural areas than in non-rural ones proportionate to overdose rates.43

-In 2014, the overdose death rate for both prescription and illegal drugs for whites ages 25 to 34 was five times its level in 1999, and the rate for 35-to-44-year-old whites tripled during that period.36 The death rate for drug overdoses among young African Americans, on the other hand, has edged up only slightly.
-Studies found that doctors are more reluctant to prescribe painkillers to minority patients, a bias that may account for some of the difference.37 This contrasts with the crack cocaine epidemic of the 1980s/1990s, which disproportionately impacted African Americans.38 rapid community interventions - such as the use of naloxone to help reverse overdoses.39
+In 2014, the overdose death rate for both prescription and illicit drugs for whites ages 25 to 34 was five times its level in 1999, and the rate for whites ages 35 to 44 tripled during that period.44 The death rate for drug overdoses among young African Americans, on the other hand, had edged up only slightly during that period.
+Studies found that doctors are more reluctant to prescribe painkillers to minority patients, a bias that may account for some of the difference.
+This contrasts with the crack cocaine epidemic of the 1980s and 1990s, which disproportionately impacted African Americans.46

-Some suggest that the difference in the demographics of those affected by the opioid crisis along with lessons from the past have influenced the response to the opioid crisis in a way that contrasts with that of the crack cocaine epidemic, citing greater efforts to educate the public about addiction as a disease, a less punitive approach from the criminal justice system, and more
+Some experts suggest that the difference in the demographics of those affected by the opioid crisis along with lessons from the past have influenced the response to the opioid crisis in a way that contrasts with that of the crack cocaine epidemic, citing greater efforts to educate the public about addiction as a disease, a less punitive approach from the criminal justice system, and more rapid community interventions - such as the use of naloxone to help reverse overdoses.